hmzgtl16/HNote/core/database/README.md

 ### Example (Conceptual - in another module):

 ```
-// In a SearchRepository in data module
+// In a SearchRepository in :core:data module

 import ...